LarsenClose/deterministicFiniteAutomata_0/README.md

 ---
  ## A3
-#### Finite automata are useful components of computers and algorithms, t---hus it is important to be able to minimize the number of states of a given DFA.
+#### Finite automata are useful components of computers and algorithms, thus it is important to be able to minimize the number of states of a given DFA.
 Convert the following DFA to a minimum-state equivalent DFA.

 ##### Original